zerotohero-dev/automate-all-the-thingz/README.md

 ## Summary

-This is a demo repository, that I used when I created a screencast about automation.
+This is a demo repository that I used when I created a screencast about automation.

 Sorry, not much to see here **:(**.